Looking for solutions to spongy brakes or a soft brake pedal?

 How Does Your Brake Pedal Work?

-The firmness of your brake pedal is a result of the brake fluid pressure in your brake system’s master cylinder and brake lines.
+The firmness of your brake pedal results from the brake fluid pressure in your brake system’s master cylinder and brake lines.

-When you press down on your brake pedal to slow or stop your car, the master cylinder responds by pushing brake fluid into the brake lines to activate the brake piston.
-The caliper piston then closes on the rotor and squeezes the brake pad.
+When you depress your brake pedal to slow or stop your car, the master cylinder responds by pushing brake fluid into the brake lines to activate the brake piston.
+The caliper piston then closes on the brake rotor and squeezes the brake pad.

-If your car uses drum brakes, an actuator is activated in response to brake pedal pressure.
-This pushes the shoes outward against the inner surface of the drum to slow your car down.
+If your car uses drum brakes, the brake pedal pressure activates the wheel cylinder.
+It pushes the shoes outward against the inner surface of the drum to slow your car down.

 Essentially, irrespective of which type of brake system you use, the entire process starts with you pressing down on your brake pedal.

-In a normally operating brake system, you should feel little to no difference in the firmness of the brake pedal during any part of the braking process.
+In a normally operating brake system, you shouldn’t experience mushy brakes.
+In fact, you should feel little to no difference in the firmness of the brake pedal during any part of the braking process.

-If you press down on a spongy brake, here’s what happens: Instead of all the pressure going to the brake pistons, some of it leaks out.
+If you press down on a spongy brake or soft brake, here’s what happens: Instead of all the pressure going to the brake pistons, some of it leaks out.

-When releasing the brake pedal, the returning motion sucks in air, and you experience a pedal that goes directly to the floor with minimal resistance.
+When releasing the brake pedal, the returning motion sucks in the air, and you experience a spongy or soft brake that goes directly to the floor with minimal resistance.

-Spongy brakes can compromise your vehicle’s performance, and more importantly, they can compromise your road safety.
+Spongy brakes can compromise your vehicle’s performance and, more importantly, compromise your road safety.

-Here are a few noticeable things that can warn you of spongy brakes:
+Here are a few noticeable things that can warn you of a brake problem, like soft or mushy brakes:

 1. Your Brake Pedal Keeps Sinking

-If a vehicle is unable to hold brake pressure as effectively as it should, it’ll result in your brake pedal sinking with no resistance whenever you press down on it.
+If a vehicle can’t hold brake pressure as effectively as it should, it’ll result in your brake pedal sinking with no resistance whenever you press down on it.

-If your brake pedals are sinking, it’s a tell-tale sign that your brake system has some issues, and you need to get it inspected as soon as possible.
+If your brake pedal is sinking, it’s a tell-tale sign that your brake system has some issues, and you need to get it inspected as soon as possible.

 A short-term solution to slow your car down with such a pedal is to repeatedly pump your brakes since pressing down just once won’t generate enough pressure.